He Couldn’t Find An Honest Politician In Mexico’s Election. So He Made One Up.

 The video has 1.9 million views.

 For now, Arau is having fun.
-He’s had fake $16 peso bills (the cost of a liter of gas after a price hike which Peña Nieto had promised would not be implemented), printed, along with pre-marked ballots in favor of his “Heavy Mex Party.”
-He's planning a 'takeover day' next month: his supporters are going to hang campaign posters on lampposts while Arau delivers a series of speeches in the subway.
+He’s had fake $16 peso bills (the cost of a liter of gas after a price hike that Peña Nieto had promised would not be implemented) printed, along with pre-marked ballots in favor of his “Heavy Mex Party.”
+He's planning a “takeover day” next month: His supporters are going to hang campaign posters on lampposts while Arau delivers a series of speeches in the subway.

 But Arau admits to feeling depressed and out of sorts.

 At least 14 journalists were killed last year, making Mexico the most dangerous country for reporters in 2017, according to the International Press Institute.
-The murders remain unsolved but many were investigating official corruption when they were killed.
+The murders remain unsolved but many of the victims were investigating official corruption when they were killed.
 Some of them were Arau's friends.

-“If you are honest then there’s no reason to kill journalists,” Arau said.
+“If you are honest then there’s no reason to kill journalists,” Arau says.
 That idea became the basis for his fully transparent fictional campaign.

-Experts say this election season is the most disheartening since the PRI, the autocratic party which governed Mexico uninterruptedly for 71 years, was defeated in 2000 (Peña Nieto’s victory ushered the PRI back into power in 2012).
+Experts say this election season is the most disheartening since the PRI, the autocratic party that governed Mexico uninterruptedly for 71 years, was defeated in 2000.
+(Peña Nieto’s victory ushered the PRI back into power in 2012.)

 Many people in Mexico say they are planning on staying home on election day, even though this is the first time in the country’s history that independent candidates are allowed to compete against the long-standing parties.

 “There is great confusion as to what each candidate represents.
 They are all in the same basket today,” said María Amparo Casar, executive president of Mexicans Against Corruption and Impunity, a nonprofit group.
-“A basket of hypocrisy, corruption and privileges for politicians.”
+“A basket of hypocrisy, corruption, and privileges for politicians.”

 Those are Antonio Ahumada’s exact thoughts.
 “Why would you vote?
 It’s a waste of time,” said Ahumada, 60, a street sweeper in downtown Mexico City.

-For those who do make it out to the polls, Arau’s name won’t appear on the official ballot — he had intended to register as an independent candidate but it was too late by the time he realized his voter ID, one of the pre-requisites, had expired.
+For those who do make it out to the polls, Arau’s name won’t appear on the official ballot — he had intended to register as an independent candidate but it was too late by the time he realized his voter ID, one of the prerequisites, had expired.
 Maybe it was for the best, he thinks.
-Even presidential hopefuls that aren’t affiliated with any party are part of the polluted system.
+Even presidential hopefuls who aren’t affiliated with any party are part of the polluted system.

 Sliding back into character effortlessly during the interview, Arau says he’s asking people to write his name in on the spot where undecided or protesting voters often write Cantinflas or El Chavo del 8, names of Mexican cultural icons.